MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/6-connector/readme.md

 ---
-title: Preparing the data
+title: Testing your extension connector
-description: Overview of PowerQuery SDK Testing Framework
+description: Test your extension connector using the provided Test Suite
 author: ryan-syed

 ms.topic: reference